kyiokelly/DSA---Gift-Ticket-Swap-System/README.md

 - 2) to share what they want in exchange for their gift (product/service)
 - 3) to request a swap or exchange of their gift (product or service) for what they want
 - 4) to connect with others who want what they offer or who offer what they want
-- 5) whose employer owns businesses or organizations that servesend users/customers and allows their employees to make use of their gift cards/certificates to exchange for what they want.
+- 5) whose employer owns businesses or organizations that serves end users/customers and allows their employees to make use of their gift cards/certificates to exchange for what they want.

 How users can get started
 - The end users who are interested in DSA membership can request an appointment with Kyung here: